mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingBeginning_owner.PNG)

 **SMS**
-<blockquote>The rental of your '%car.name%' by %borrower.name% at %booking.startdate% is due to begin soon.
-See %booking.url%</blockquote>
+> The rental of your '%car.name%' by %borrower.name% at %booking.startdate% is due to begin soon.
+See %booking.url%

 ### Booking Begun (Borrower)